-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: September 6, 2017

-Bungie’s Destiny franchise is heavily focused on connecting with friends as you go through the various campaign quests.
+Bungie’s Destiny franchise is heavily focused on cooperative play with friends as you progress through the campaign.
 The latest installment, Destiny 2, brings in a whole new campaign, Exotic Weapons, Crucible Maps, Strikes, Raids, and more.

-A quick turnoff for some gamers may be the repetitiveness you could find yourself in while going through Destiny 2 as there could be some grinding involved.
-Likewise, because there’s a bigger influence in going through the campaigns or side missions with a team, the casual gamer who is seeking a narrative journey to enjoy on their own time may wish to pass this franchise up.
+A quick turnoff for some gamers may be the repetitiveness present in Destiny 2 as there is plenty of grinding involved.
+The casual gamer seeking a narrative journey to enjoy on their own time might want to pass this franchise up.

 - Developer: Massive Entertainment